Why Having Everything in One Place Matters: How Centralization Drives Faster Decisions and Better Outcomes

 When to use this

-• When deals stall because information is fragmented
+- When deals stall due to fragmented information

 Workflow overview (process-level)

-Keep listings, documents, chats, feedback, and decisions in one shared system.
+Consolidate listings, documents, chats, feedback, and decisions into one shared system.

 Example scenario